Why employer health insurance might not be enough?

 - To cover short-term hospitalisation expenses: When you buy a personal health insurance policy, there might be an initial window of time, where the insurer would not cover a list of diseases.
 Usually, the policy opens up and provides comprehensive cover gradually over 2-4 years.
 This period is called the waiting period - and it varies from insurer to insurer.

-A company health insurance plan may not have any waiting period or exclusions on pre-existing diseases.
+A corporate health insurance plan in India may not have any waiting period or exclusions on pre-existing diseases.
 This is a very common argument, why people prefer company health insurance.
 So, on case you have a family member who has a pre-existing disease - let's say your parents, and you are being offered a company health insurance plan with pre-existing cover from Day 0, leverage that plan for the short term financial risk, while you stay invested in a personal plan for the long and very long term needs.

 We hope that you now understand the urgent need for you to invest into a personal health insurance policy, and not entirely rely on the plan provided by your company.
 Plus - the specific situations where you can use your company insurance to your advantage.